jonasft/dot/README.md

 This repository contains configuration files, scripts, and tools for setting up and managing Jonas's development environment.

-## Overview

-- **Dotfiles**: Essential configuration files for tools like git and zsh.
-- **Scripts**: Bash scripts to automate the installation and setup of necessary software, depending on the OS.
-- **Package Lists**: Lists of software packages to be installed for Ubuntu and MacOS.

 ## Prerequisites

 - **Git**: Ensure that Git is installed on your system to clone this repository.